DistributedTeam/MongoDB/README.md

 In case of error, please double check on the node IP addresses and user credentials.

 Note that the setup can fail due to poor network conditions, please re-run the command in this case.

+A sample of node configuration files based on IP addresses of nodes assigned to us is available in folder `node-settings` at project root.

+`replicaX-1`,`replicaX-2` and `replicaX-3` refer to shard X.

+`portY.js` corresponds to init script for replica set running on port Y.

+Settings for config server and mongos are available in folder `configsvr` and `mongos` respectively.

+Init script under fold `shard` initializes all shards and enable them on database.

+##### Manual Setup

+Manual setup is possible however not recommended.
+Please contact us if you would like to know more details about it.

 ### Import Data To Project